jvink10/resume-website/README.md

 - Add dark mode with dark:
 - CSS animation for myxos and musings collage
 - Change CSS margins to percentages
+- Add text to about page future improvement that would have passed